NolanRobbins/Finetuned-Customer-Support-Model/README.md

 ## 💡 How It Works

-The project leverages a combination of efficient fine-tuning techniques, potentially including parameter-efficient fine-tuning (PEFT) methods, to adapt the base Gemma 3.4B model.
+The project leverages a combination of efficient fine-tuning techniques, including parameter-efficient fine-tuning (PEFT) methods, to adapt the base Gemma 3:4B model.
 The core idea is to train only a small subset of the model's parameters or add small, trainable layers, significantly reducing computational costs and training time while achieving impressive performance gains for the specific customer support domain.
-The Hugging Face `transformers` library and potentially `unsloth` for further optimization are key components in this process.
+The Hugging Face `transformers` library and `unsloth` are used for further optimization and are key components in this process.

-## 📈 Model Performance (Refer to Medium Article for Details)
+## 📈 Model Performance

 While specific metrics are elaborated in the Medium article, the fine-tuned model demonstrates significant improvements in its ability to generate contextually relevant and accurate responses for customer support queries compared to its base counterpart.